PX4/PX4-user_guide/en/flight_modes/README.md

  <td>S<sup>+</sup></td>
  <td><a href="#key_position_fixed"><img src="../../assets/site/position_fixed.svg" title="Altitude required (e.g. Baro, Rangefinder)" width="20px" /></a><sup><a href="#baro_only">++</a></sup></td>
  <td>
- <p>RC/manual mode like <a href="#stabilized_fw">Stabilized</a> mode but with <em>altitude stabilization</em> (centered sticks put vehicle into straight and level flight and maintain current altitude).
+ <p>RC mode like <a href="#stabilized_fw">Stabilized</a> mode but with <em>altitude stabilization</em> (centered sticks put vehicle into straight and level flight and maintain current altitude).
 The vehicle course is not maintained, and can drift due to wind.
   <ul>
     <li>Centered sticks (inside deadband):
       <ul>